Updated: Aug 8

 In fact, each request should be considered on an individual basis, so the fact that you have agreed something for one employee doesn’t then compel you to agree similar requests by other staff later down the line.
 Of course, if an employee making a request to reduce his or her hours can see that a similar arrangement agreed previously works really well, they may refer to this as evidence that their request is workable.

-But sometimes the opposite is true, for example in a small organisation where staffing is often tight, it’s reasonable not to agree homeworking for an employee if you already have someone in the same team homeworking and having two based at home would leave you short-handed.
-So, in that situation the fact that a similar request has been agreed previously is actually a factor in refusal of a new request.
+But sometimes the opposite is true, for example in a small organisation where staffing is often tight, it’s reasonable not to agree homeworking for an employee if you already have someone in the same team homeworking and having two employees based at home would leave you short-handed.
+So, in that situation the fact that a similar request has been agreed previously may actually be a factor in support of a refusal of a new request.

-As long as your refusal fits into one of the specific business reasons you are allowed to use, it is fine to refuse requests similar to those agreed before, and when considering a new request, you don’t need to worry that you’ll be held to similar requests in future.
+As long as your refusal fits into one of the specific business reasons you are allowed to use to refuse a flexible working application, it is fine to refuse requests similar to those agreed before, and when considering a new request, you don’t need to worry that you’ll be held to similar requests in future.

 Do I have to give a reason for refusing?

-Yes, you do.
-Although employers are not obliged to agree to requests, they must consider them carefully and properly, and if they need to refuse the request, give at least one of eight specific appropriate business reasons for that refusal.
+Yes, you certainly do.
+Although employers are not obliged to agree to requests, they must consider them carefully and properly, and if they need to refuse the request, give at least one of the eight specific legally appropriate business reasons for that refusal.

 Those reasons are as follows: the burden of additional costs an inability to reorganise work amongst existing staff an inability to recruit additional staff a detrimental impact on quality a detrimental impact on performance detrimental effect on ability to meet customer demand insufficient work for the periods the employee proposes to work a planned structural change to your business.

-As well as giving one or more of the above reasons, you need to explain why that reason applies in the circumstances.
+As well as giving one or more of the above reasons for a refusal, you will need to explain why that reason applies in the circumstances.
 For example, if you are citing a burden of additional costs, you should explain what these costs will be.

 Should I allow an appeal?

 Yes ideally.
-There is no legal requirement to offer an appeal but it does demonstrate that you have dealt with a request in a reasonable manner.
+There is no legal requirement to offer an appeal but it does demonstrate that you have dealt with a request in a reasonable manner by allowing an appeal process.
+If an appeal is not offered, employees have the option to bring a grievance if they feel their request has not been fairly considered or refused for a legal reason.
 Be aware:

-Even if an employee does not have the requisite length of service to make a flexible working request, they could bring a claim under discrimination legislation, for example, because they are female and more women than men are responsible for primary care within their family unit; or because they have a disability and employers have a duty to make reasonable adjustments under the Equality Act 2010.
+If a flexible working request is not fully and fairly considered, with specific reasons for refusal set out, an employee could bring a claim under discrimination legislation, for example, because they are female and more women than men are responsible for primary care within their family unit; or because they have a disability and employers have a duty to make reasonable adjustments under the Equality Act 2010.

 Check out other Blogs in our series: